vahid-sb/MiTfAT/paper.md

 <a id="1">[1]</a>
 Savić T. , Gambino G., Bokharaie V. S., Noori H. R., Logothetis N.K., Angelovski G., (2019).
 Early detection and monitoring of cerebral ischemia using calcium-responsive MRI probes.
-Proceedings of National Academy of Science (PNAS).
+Proceedings of the National Academy of Science of the USA (PNAS).